Nursing Assistant Training (NA)

 There are hundreds of full-time and part-time jobs available across the Rogue Valley for caregivers and nursing assistants.
 Work opportunities in Southern Oregon include assisted living and rehabilitation centers, nursing care facilities, home care, hospitals and other healthcare settings.
 Many employers offer shift differential pay and/or sign-on bonuses.

 In just 4-5 weeks, students who successfully complete RCC's Nursing Assistant 1 training program will be eligible to take the certification exam through the Oregon State Board of Nursing.
-Our state-approved NA1 program consists of 105 hours of online and in-person training.
+Our state-approved NA program consists of 105 hours of online and in-person training.

 About the Program